tomcritchlow/book/_chapters/introduction.md

 I was sat facing Sam Sifton, in a room covered by brightly colored post-it notes and printed mockups of website designs.
 This would be a familiar scene for any startup or technology company but felt rebellious or less typical for an imposing old institution like the New York Times.

-I tried to explain the guacamole problem in plan language:
+I tried to explain the guacamole problem in plain language:

 > "The problem is that you have 26 recipes - and they all say "guacamole recipe" on them.
 When someone searches in Google, which one should they land on?
 Which one is the best guacamole recipe?
 And how do we differentiate the other 25?"